Pro-Vishnu/Pro-Vishnu/README.md

 - 📫 How to reach me **vishnurathod5884@gmail.com**

-- ⚡ Fun fact : B-TECH DATA SCIENCE IN ENGINEERING
+- ⚡ Fun fact : B-TECH DATA SCIENCE IN ENGINEERING OF GHRIBM

 <br>